MicrosoftDocs/powerbi-docs/powerbi-docs/service-template-apps-tests.md

 ms.author: maggies
 ---

-# Test your service apps in Power BI
+# Test your template apps in Power BI

-Learn several ways to test your service apps in Power BI before you publish them on AppSource.
+Learn several ways to test your template apps in Power BI before you publish them on AppSource.

 ## Testing Scheduled Data Refresh
 Template apps leverage Refresh in PowerBI.com to instantiate a template app with the customer's data when they connect.
 Prior to the template app being publicly available, you can test this flow with the Power BI Desktop file you've created.